noahehall/multicloud/providers/aws/services/networkingContentDelivery/elasticloadbalancing.md

   - source IP: when the source ip matches, the listener will handle the request
   - target group: where to matched requets

+### Classic Load Balancer

+- the first load balancer type
+- not recommended for use unless you have legacy services or applications that need the Classic Load Balancer.

 ### application load balancer

 - layer 7 http/s/grpc
 - features
-  - route traffic based on request data
+  - route traffic based on request data e.g. paths, headers, hosts, etc
   - send fixed responses directly to the client
   - TLS offloading/termination
   - user authnz: uses OpenID Connect (OIDC) and supports SAML, LDAP, microsoft active directory, etc